SendTo10: Email your SunPass bills and problems to Noah Pransky at email@example.com.

 July 30, 2018: U.S. Sens.
 Bill Nelson and Gary Peters call for a federal investigation into Conduent for mismanaging the toll system in several states.
 The two senators sent a letter to the Federal Trade Commission urging the agency to take action against Conduent.

-July 25, 2018: 10Investigates reveals Gov. Scott was fundraising with the founder of Conduent in the weeks leading up to SunPass' failed launch.
-His friend and lobbyist Brian Ballard, who represents Conduent, was raising hundreds of thousands for the governor's Senate campaign.
+July 25, 2018: 10Investigates reveals Gov. Scott was fundraising with the founder of Conduent in the weeks leading up to SunPass' failed launch, as well as with Conduent's top lobbyist, Brian Ballard, a friend of Scott's.
 FDOT also confirms for the first time 10Investigates' reports that more than 100 million toll transactions are backlogged (170 million, to be more accurate).
+The governor indicates he's satisfied with FDOT's handling of the crisis.

-July 18, 2018: Internal FDOT emails, obtained by 10Investigates, detail coordinated efforts among agency executives to downplay SunPass' growing problems and keep pushing out optimistic talking points to Florida drivers anxious for answers.
-Hours after the story went live, FDOT announced the consultant who suggested more transparency would no longer be working for the agency.
+July 18, 2018: Internal FDOT emails, obtained by 10Investigates, detail coordinated efforts among agency executives to downplay SunPass' growing problems.
+Hours after the story went live, FDOT announced a consultant who suggested more transparency would no longer be working for the agency.
+Democrats in the state legislature call on the governor to launch an investigation and terminate Conduent's contract.

-July 17, 2018: Even though FDOT Secretary Mike Dew said its contractor would not receive any more money during the crisis, 10Investigates reveals FDOT didn't cease all payments to Conduent; it continued to pay the company hundreds of thousands of dollars from other contracts and subcontracts, even as it was flirting with default on its SunPass contract.
+July 17, 2018: Even though FDOT Secretary Mike Dew said its contractor would not receive any more money during the crisis, 10Investigates reveals FDOT continued to pay Conduent hundreds of thousands of dollars from other contracts and subcontracts, even as it was flirting with default on its SunPass contract.

-July 9, 2018: The state continues to slowly process tolls, but not fast enough to reduce its 100-million-plus transaction backlog.
-FDOT/FTE continue to fail to answer 10Investigates questions and records requests, releasing information almost exclusively through press releases, assuring customers the problems are under control and the contractor will be "held accountable."
-But the state can't answer 10Investigates questions about how they will hold the contractor accountable.
+July 9, 2018: FDOT/FTE continue to fail to answer 10Investigates questions and records requests, releasing information almost exclusively through press releases, assuring customers the problems are under control and the contractor will be "held accountable," but won't answer 10Investigates' questions about how.

 June 28, 2018: The state continues to ignore specific 10Investigates questions about the SunPass system failure and plans for restoration, but FTE and FDOT put contractor Conduent on notice the contractor is in danger of defaulting.
 Payments are halted on the lucrative contract.